jtucke2/js-computer-designs/README.md

 This is a project for AIT 610 at Towson University, Maryland, USA.
+This projects is for academic purposes only.

 &copy; 2019 Jason Tucker